In this guide

 - Is Augur still active in 2026?

-- Augur v2 continues to operate on-chain but experiences minimal transaction volume.
-The bulk of professional forecasters have relocated to platforms offering greater depth and tighter spreads.
+- Augur v2 remains operational but exhibits minimal transaction volumes.
+The majority of active traders have transitioned to platforms offering superior liquidity and execution.

 - Are there other Augur alternatives besides PolyGram?

-- Manifold (fictional currency), Metaculus (qualitative forecasting, no real stakes), Kalshi (US-jurisdiction regulated), and Polymarket (desktop-focused) represent viable options.
+- Manifold (simulated currency), Metaculus (narrative-driven, non-monetary), Kalshi (US-regulated offerings), and Polymarket (desktop interface) represent viable options.
 PolyGram stands apart by merging Polymarket's order-book depth with mobile-first Telegram integration.

 - Does PolyGram allow open market creation like Augur?

-- Currently, it does not — PolyGram draws from Polymarket's vetted market catalogue.
-This design choice prioritises market integrity and trading depth over the breadth that permissionless creation would provide.
+- Currently, no — PolyGram draws from Polymarket's vetted market catalogue.
+This design decision prioritises market integrity and trading depth over exhaustive coverage.